profmarcondes/emb22109_old/labs/lab02/README.md

 Copy the `S30usbgadget` script to your overlay so that it is located in `board/ifsc/beagleboneblack/rootfs-overlay/etc/init.d/S30usbgadget`.
 At boot time, the default init system used by Buildroot will execute all scripts named `SXX*` in `/etc/init.d`.

+Additionaly, copy the `S99led` script to your overlay so that it is located in `board/ifsc/beagleboneblack/rootfs-overlay/etc/init.d/S99led`.
+This script will turn on one LED on Beagle Bone to signalize that que boot process is completed.

 ### IP address configuration

 By default, Buildroot uses the ifup program from BusyBox, which reads the `/etc/network/interfaces` file to configure network interfaces.
 So, in `board/ifsc/beagleboneblack/rootfsoverlay`, create a file named `etc/network/interfaces` with the following contents: